hapax/hapax.github.io/assets/simple-qm.md

 *photon*.
 Thus, a single photon has some plane in which the corresponding electric field wobbles up and down.
-This is called the *polarization* of the photon.
+The direction in which the electric field wobbles is the *polarisation* of the photon.

 Let's set up a coordinate system with the $z$-axis coinciding with the path of the photon, and $x$ and $y$ perpendicular to it.